|Age Levels:||11-13 and 14-17|

-Life as a middle school science, careers, and creative writing teacher for twenty-six years has allowed me an intimate look into the minds of thousands of young adults, most of whom are desperate to find their place in a society constantly changing around them.
+Life as a middle school science, careers, and creative writing teacher for twenty-seven years has allowed me an intimate look into the minds of thousands of young adults, most of whom are desperate to find their place in a society constantly changing around them.
 Many have found escape, ideas for facing challenges, or simply hope for a future where they can make a difference, through reading.
 So every year, even though I'm teaching science, I have my classes read.
 And we imagine together what out futures might hold, telling stories about advances in technology that could change our world.

 I grew up in a family that loved stories.
 My mom told incredible, fanciful adventures where I, along with my brother and sister, lived in a pond with tadpoles, or traveled across the dusty hills as Native Americans, or howled at the moon with the coyotes.
 As my mom told these stories, I became the character.
 I felt the water moving through my gills as I swam with Wally Wadpole.
 I tasted the dust in my mouth while riding my horse, Many Moons, on the hunt to bring back food to my tribe.
 I heard the coyotes calling me to come play, long after the stories were over.
 I fell in love with a good story, one that immersed me in a world that felt so real I never wanted to leave.
 This is what I hope to bring to my readers.